Anglesey: Prehistory

 The history of the settlement of the local people of Anglesey starts in the Mesolithic period.
 Anglesey and Great Britain were uninhabitable until after the previous ice age.
 It was not until 12,000 years ago that the island of Great Britain became hospitable.
 The oldest excavated sites on Anglesey include Trwyn Du (Black nose) at Aberffraw.
 The Mesolithic site located at Aberffraw Bay (Porth Terfyn) was buried underneath a Bronze Age 'kerb cairn' which was constructed c.
 2000 BC.
 The bowl barrow (kerb cairn) covered a material deposited from the early Mesolithic period; the archeological find dates to 7000 BC.
 After millennia of hunter-gather civilisation in the British Isles, the first villages were constructed from 4000 BC.
-Neolithic settlements were built in the form of long houses, on Anglesey is one of the first villages in Wales, it was built at Llanfaethlu.
-Also an example permanent settlement on Anglesey is of a Bronze Age built burial mound, Bryn Celli Ddu (Dark Grove Hill).
+Neolithic settlements were built in the form of long houses, and one of the first villages in Wales was built at Llanfaethlu on Anglesey.
+Another example of a permanent settlement on Anglesey is the Bronze Age burial mound, Bryn Celli Ddu (Dark Grove Hill).
 The mound started as a henge enclosure around 3000 BC and was adapted several times over a millennium.